devharsh/CS-576-Fall-2020/lec04/readme.md

 ## Process layout outside gdb

 GDB can alter the layout of the program (stack).
-To learn its actual addresses, you can run the program at the command line and attach to it wit GDB using the `attack <pid>` command.
+To learn its actual addresses, you can run the program at the command line and attach to it wit GDB using the `attach <pid>` command.